modalitysystems/modalitysoftware-docs/twa/Teamwork-Analytics-Report-Development-Process.md

 Report Creation:

-## **If data exists already**
+## **If data exists already for the date range required**

-(including for the time range the customer needs), the report team can go ahead and create a report.
+The report team can go ahead and create a report.
 They may need to develop a new table/or SQL view for the **Reporting Schema** to support the Report.

 Once complete the Reporting Team submit the Table/SQL view to Development team to bring into product and maintain so that it becomes part of the product for future versions and upgrades and is maintained.

-## **If data does not exist**
+## **If data does not exist for the data range required**

 The reporting team (with PO) define what they need in data terms via
 -	SQL view or table
 -	Or clearly defined written requirement

 Once agreed and refined, Development team will accept this work into sprint work out how to get the data (into data schema) and present it in the **Reporting Schema** for the Reporting Team to use.
+The Development team may use aggrigates in the Data Schema to store data for longer period of time.

 Once the data is in the database, Reporting Team can develop their report.